rails/rails/guides/source/association_basics.md

 Consider a simple Rails application with models for authors and books.

+### Without Associations

-**Without associations**, creating and deleting books for that author would require a tedious and manual process.
+Without associations, creating and deleting books for that author would require a tedious and manual process.
 Here's what that would look like:

 ```ruby